Are you wondering why Chinese people drink hot water, and do a bunch of other strange things?

 In all corners of China, you’ll see people carry insulated drink bottles wherever they go.
 Some are see-through and you’ll see all sorts of fancy tea and flavor enhancers floating inside.

 It can take some getting used to if you’re from a Western country though, where cold water is the norm.

 Why do Chinese people spit?

-In China, spitting in the street, in the shops, and even on public transport is considered normal.
+In China, spitting in the street, in the shops, and even on public transport (usually in trash cans) is considered normal.

-And if you think that’s a little strange, remember that Chinese people think that sneezing into a tissue and putting it in your pocket like a treasure is really odd too!
+If you think it’s a little strange, consider this – Chinese people think that sneezing into a tissue and putting it back in your pocket like a treasure is really odd too!